Engineering manager responsibilities: What you need to know

 • Making sure the project is completed as per the business requirements

-• Planning sprints, assessing project dependencies and continuously looking to optimize development processes in accordance with business-specific goals
+• Planning sprints, assessing project dependencies, and continuously looking to optimize development processes by business-specific goals

 Stand-Ups